 Introduction to WriterAccess

-- The site is growing and is among the top content creation sites in the nation
+- The site is growing and is among the top content mills in the nation

 Getting Started with WriterAccess

 Much of the WriterAccess opening page is dedicated to customers of content, rather than the creators.
 However, WriterAccess does a bit better than most, by at least allowing us our own top menu item.
 To access information about writing for the site, select “For Talent” in the top menu bar or talk to the “Wabot” messenger that pops up on the screen.